stakater/developer-handbook/content/api/json-guidelines.md

 ## Must: Use Consistent Property Values

-## Must: Boolean property values must not be null
+## Must: boolean property values must not be null

 Schema based JSON properties that are by design booleans must not be presented as nulls.
 A boolean is essentially a closed enumeration of two values, true and false.
-If the content has a meaningful null value, strongly prefer to replace the boolean with enumeration of named values or statuses - for example accepted_terms_and_conditions with true or false can be replaced with terms_and_conditions with values yes, no and unknown.
+If the content has a meaningful null value, strongly prefer to replace the boolean with enumeration of named values or statuses - for example `accepted_terms_and_conditions` with true or false can be replaced with `terms_and_conditions` with values yes, no and unknown.

 ## Must: Date property values should conform to RFC 3399